vkuznet/DBConsistencyCheck/sql_files/Readme.md

 # Consistency\_verification\_2

 One of the important procedures.
-This procedure scans the BLOCKS table in DBS and T\_DPS\_BLOCK table in PhEDEX to find inconsistent blocks by comparing parameters such as block size, the number of files in the block (file count) and also the open/close status of the block.
+This procedure scans the BLOCKS table in DBS and T\_DPS\_BLOC table in PhEDEX to find inconsistent blocks by comparing parameters such as block size, the number of files in the block (file count) and also the open/close status of the block.
 Blocks where these parameters don't match or cases where there is a DBS block for which a PhEDEX block is not found are then stored in the inconsitent\_blocks table using the insert\_inconsistent\_block\_procedure.

 # Consistency\_verification\_phedx